AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

-In addition to building your own knowledge base through inheriting from class ``KBBase``, ABL-Package also offers several predefined subclasses of ``KBBase``, which you can utilize to construct your knowledge base.
+In addition to building your own knowledge base through inheriting from class ``KBBase``, ABL-Package also offers several predefined subclasses of ``KBBase``, which you can utilize to construct your knowledge base more conveniently.

 Build your Knowledge base from Prolog file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For users aiming to leverage knowledge base from an external Prolog file (which contain how to perform reasoning), they may directly creating an instance of class ``PrologKB``.
+For users aiming to leverage knowledge base from an external Prolog file (which contains how to perform reasoning), they can directly create an instance of class ``PrologKB``.
 Specifically, upon instantiation of ``PrologKB``, users are required to provide the ``pseudo_label_list`` and ``pl_file`` (the Prolog file).